 On the surface, The Unfolding is a study of light, form and motion.
 On the inside, there’s a volatile trinity of beauty, fragility and power, reflecting aspects of the human condition.
 The basis of The Unfolding is the existential desire to dismantle the wall between oneself and the Other.

-The work is presented in three emanations for different settings:
+The work is presented in three variations for different environments:

 The Unfolding (in linear time)